tonymeehan/preq/README.md

 - detect the latest bugs, misconfigurations, anti-patterns, and known issues from a community of practitioners
 - provide engineers, on-call support, and SRE agents with impact and community recommended mitigations
 - hunt for new problems in distributed systems

+preq is powered by Common Reliability Enumerations (CREs) that are contributed by the community and Prequel's Reliability Research Team.
+Reliability intelligence helps teams see a broad range of problems earlier, so they can prioritize, pinpoint, and reduce the risk of outages.
+Play

+Try [the playground](https://play.prequel.dev) with schema validation.
+It uses WebAssembly and runs 100% in your browser.
+No data leaves it!

 ## Install